Constraining Gravitational Dark Matter with LHAASO and Fermi-LAT

 Constraints derived from the combined LHAASO and Fermi-LAT observations are presented in Fig.~\ref{fig:plt1}, shown via the blue curves in the coupling–mass plane for different DM decay channels.
 These bounds apply to feebly interacting DM with masses $\gtrsim$ 1~TeV.
 In each case, we indicate the region of parameter space where $\tau_{\rm{DM}} < \tau_U$.
 The vertical dashed lines mark the kinematic thresholds for decay into different final states in each case.
 For dark photon, RHN and pNGB, we additionally highlight (in light green) the values of $\Trh$ that yield the correct relic abundance for $\mdm \geq 1$ TeV.
 Achieving the correct abundance for heavier DM requires a lower reheating temperature [cf.Eq.~\eqref{eq:Y0}].
 Consequently, the LHAASO+Fermi-LAT constraints are relevant for couplings corresponding to $\Trh \lesssim \{9.5\times 10^{15},\,4.2\times 10^{15},\,3.2\times 10^{15}\}$~GeV for the dark photon, RHN and pNGB, respectively.
 Both the kinetic mixing parameter and the RHN Yukawa coupling are pushed down to values as small as $\mathcal{O}(10^{-26})$, for masses $\mathcal{O}(1\,\text{PeV})$, depending on the decay channel.
-For the same DM mass, bounds on massive pNGB scenario are even stronger, requiring $C_{ii}/f_\varphi \lesssim 10^{-31}$ ($i$ stands for different final states, following Eq.~\eqref{eq:pngb-decay}) for $ZZ$ final state.
-In contrast, the non-minimal coupling can remain comparatively larger due to the Planck-suppressed interaction vertex, obtaining $\xi \lesssim \mathcal{O}(10^{-14})$ for DM mass $\gtrsim 1$ PeV, considering $ZZ,\,hh$ final states.
+For the same DM mass, bounds on massive pNGB scenario requires $C_{ii}/f_\varphi \lesssim 10^{-31}$ { (GeV$^{-1}$)} ($i$ stands for different final states, following Eq.~\eqref{eq:pngb-decay}) for $ZZ$ final state.
+For the non-minimally coupled scenario, we obtain $\xi \lesssim \mathcal{O}(10^{-14})$ for DM mass $\gtrsim 1$ PeV, considering $ZZ,\,hh$ final states.
 The cyan shaded region in the bottom right panel, derived from Eq.~\eqref{SDM1}, is disallowed because of super-Planckian $\Trh$.
 For oscillation-driven photon-dark photon conversion we show bounds in Fig.~\ref{fig:osc}, where LHAASO+Fermi-LAT data provide stringent limit, yielding $\varepsilon \lesssim 10^{-3}$ for $m_X \gtrsim 10$ GeV compared to those obtained from low energy scattering, high energy collider and fixed–target experiments~\cite{Fabbrichesi:2020wbt,Lanfranchi:2020crw}.
-Interestingly, high luminosity LHC (HL-LHC)~\cite{Curtin:2014cca} can potentially test part of this parameter space, as shown by the red dashed curve. \\
+Interestingly, high luminosity LHC (HL-LHC)~\cite{Curtin:2014cca} can potentially test part of this parameter space, as shown by the red dashed curve.